Techtonica/curriculum/data-structures/queues.md

 - `dequeue()` - remove first element from the queue;
 - `front() or peek()` - returns the first element from the queue without removing it.(for checking purposes);
 - `isEmpty()` - returns if the queue is empty or not;
-- `size()` - returns how many elements the queue contains.
+- `getLength()` - returns how many elements the queue contains.

 ### Guided Practice

-Let’s create a myQueue constructor
+Let’s create a MyQueue constructor

 ```js
 // create a constructor function called myQueue